-- Applicant must be a graduate social work student who is enrolled in the MSW program. - Student should apply for funds for the semester in which there will be reimbursable travel expenses. - Student applicants must complete the attached application form, include a budget, and have their advisor or the trip faculty sign the form, and return to MSW Program Director for review. - Applicants must understand that it is their responsibility to complete an Out of State Travel Form before leaving if going out of state, and then also to complete a form for reimbursement and supply receipts upon return.
+- Must be a graduate social work student who is enrolled in the MSW program. - Student should apply for funds for the semester in which there will be reimbursable travel expenses. - Student applicants must complete the attached application form, include a budget, and have their advisor or the trip faculty sign the form, and return to MSW Program Directorfor review.

+- Applicants must understand that it is their responsibility to complete an Out of StateTravel Form before leaving if going out of state, and then also to complete a form forreimbursement and supply receipts upon return. - Refer to Appendix E to access the travel fund request form.